BrennenRocks/fishbowl-js/README.md

 ```

 ## Usage
-The default options for the construcor are
+The default options for the constructor are
 ```javascript
 const fb = new Fishbowl({
     host = '127.0.0.1',